Catalina-sys456/jakana/README.md

     Searching for: あ
 	Hiragana 'あ' corresponds to: Katakana 'ア', Romaji 'a'

-to start a test
+To start a test

     jakana

 	Choose a mode:
 	1: Train Romaji (from Hiragana/Katakana)
 	2: Train Hiragana (from Katakana)
+	3: Train custom exercises from (from .config/jakana/exercises)
+	4: Train thr question you're done wrong (from .config/jakana/mistakes)
-	3: Exit
+	5: Exit

-	Enter your choice (1, 2, or 3):
+You can edit file in .config/jakana/exercises to creat custom exercises,and jakana will automatically record wrong questions in folder .config/jakana/mistakes